mrzard/OpenExchangeRates/README.md

 __compatible__ in current context means that the client MUST have methods with next signatures:

 ```
-public HttpRequestInterface createRequest(string method, string url = null, array $options = []);
+public HttpRequestInterface request(string method, string url = null, array $options = []);

 public HttpResponseInterface send(HttpRequestInterface request);
 ```

- Also wrapper doesn't require returned values to implement that interface, but are also MUST be compatible
+ Also wrapper doesn't require returned values to implement that interface, but MUST be also compatible

 ## Usage